godotengine/godot-docs/tutorials/rendering/compositor.rst

  .. code-tab:: csharp

-    //Check if our shader has changed and needs to be recompiled public bool CheckShader()
+    // Check if our shader has changed and needs to be recompiled. public bool CheckShader()
     {
         if (rd is null)